addu390/addu390.github.io/_journals/2022-11-21-deal-with-anxiety.md

 - have trouble sleeping because you can't stop thinking and get lost in the train of thoughts?

 If you answered yes to more than one of these, you are likely dealing with some level of stress and anxiety.
 Although that doesn't mean it's doomsday but rather uncomfortable and irritable.

+And now, to break it down, identify the underlying problem, and look at probable solutions:

 <details><summary class="h3" id="anxiety-and-stress"> 1.
 Anxiety and Stress</summary>